Inspection Articles

 Inspecting Garage Doors

-Spread the love A good home inspector will carefully examine your garage door.
+A good home inspector will carefully examine your garage door.
 He’ll check for damage, proper operation and safety.
 You’d be amazed at how many homes that I have been to have garage doors which are improperly adjusted or even dangerous.
 Most people don’t realize how dangerous they can be.
-Every year people die because a heavy garage
+Every year people die because a heavy garage door falls

 Read More »